-- The modified plasticity index of the soil between the underside of footing (USF) and a depth of 3.5 m generally does not exceed 40%.
+- The modified plasticity index of the soil between the underside of footing (USF) and a depth of 3.5m generally does not exceed 40%.
 This corresponds to soils with low/medium potential for soil volume change. - The foundation walls are to be reinforced at least nominally (minimum of two upper and two lower 15M bars in the foundation wall) to provide ductility as described in the Geotechnical Report

-The silty clay extends to 4.9 m to 5.9 m depths (Elevation 60.2 m to Elevation 59.2 m) and based on a design underside of footing elevation of Elevation 62.8 m, extends up to 3.6 m below the underside of footing elevation.
-The silty clay is considered to have a medium to high potential for soil volume change based on modified plasticity index values of 26 percent and 42 percent.
+The silty clay extends to depths ranging from 2.4 m to 3.0 m depths (Elevation 61.7m to Elevation 60.9 m) and based on a design underside of footing elevation of Elevation 61.82 m, extends up to 0.9 m below the underside of footing elevation.
+The silty clay across the entirely of the site is considered to have a medium potential for soil volume change based on a modified plasticity index value of 31 percent.